-The annual Pet Care Community DC Fly-In, brings the responsible pet care community together to carry the message of the power of pets to lawmakers in Congress.
 The fly-in is an important opportunity to help lawmakers understand the extraordinary positive impact of pets, from the value of the human-animal bond to the significant role of pets in our nation’s economy.
 During past fly-ins, participants have advocated for important legislation, including the Pet and Women Safety Act (PAWS) and the Puppies Assisting Wounded Servicemembers Act (also PAWS).

 Virtual 2020 DC Fly-In Highlights